Windows 8.1 Review: Little Changes Make a Big Difference

 Xbox Music has a brand new face.
 The framework behind the scenes appears to be pretty much identical to the original app, but the interface is much prettier this time around.
 Also, when you pull off a Bing omnisearch for a musician, the links it pops up will open (and play) in Xbox Music if you click 'em.

 But perhaps Xbox Music's fanciest new trick is that it can parse text-based lists of songs and turn them into playlists.
-Just share an "OMG the 100 best songs of 2003" webpage to the Music app with the Charms menu and the app does the rest.
+Just share an "OMG the 100 best songs of 2003" webpage to the Music app with the Charms menu and the app does

 Windows Store has a brand new look.
 There's not much in the way of functional differences, but the layout's less dense this time around.
 There are more, bigger images, and it's overall more swipey, like a lot of things in 8.1.
 Hope you've got a touchscreen, or at least a good touchpad.